Technical Note: Vendor-Specific Approach for Standardized Uptake Value Calculation: Methods

 \subsection{SUV Definition}

-The general equation for the SUV normalized by the body weight ($SUV_{bw}$) is defined as follows:
+The standardized uptake value (SUV) normalized by the body weight, \(\text{SUV}_{bw}\), is typically defined as:

-where \(D_i\) is the injected dose of the radiotracer (in Bq), \(w\) - patient's weight (in g), \(A\) - activity concentration (in Bq/mL), \(t_c-t_i\) - difference between measurement and radiotracer injection times respectively (in s), and \(T_{1/2}\) - radiotracer half-life time (in s).
+where \(D_i\) is the injected dose of the radiotracer (in Bq), \(w\) - patient's weight (in grams), \(A\) - activity concentration (in Bq/mL), \(t_s-t_i\) - nonnegative difference between measurement and radiotracer injection times respectively (in seconds), and \(T_{1/2}\) - radiotracer half-life time (in seconds).